Yandex Cloud

 2. Assign the compute.editor and alb.editor roles for the folder to the service account.

-3. Create an authorized key for a service account in JSON format.
+3. Create an authorized key for the service account in JSON format.

-2. If your folder does not have a Virtual Private Cloud network yet, create it.
-Also create a subnet.
+2. If your folder does not have a Virtual Private Cloud network yet, create one.
+Create a subnet as well.

-3. The new cluster infrastructure will automatically be assigned the default security group which is created together with the network.
+3. The new cluster infrastructure will automatically be assigned the default security group which is created along with the network.
 Add the following rules for incoming traffic to this group:

 Protocol Port range Source type Source Description